acidtonic/PlateauNEVersio/README.md

 Implemented persistence of all the Tone knob settings.
 Needs much more testing but seems to work.

+After leaving the Tone Knob alone for a few seconds it will persist changes to flash.

 Bin uploaded under build/PlateauTest.bin

 ~AcidTonic (https://www.youtube.com/@AcidTonic)